victorantos/puz15/README.md

-puz15 - online game built using AngularJs and WebApi
+puz15 - online game built using AngularJs
 =====

 For live demo go to  http://puz15.com